-NOTE: As of June 1, 2018, the parent co-op aspect of Yikes Tikes! will be discontinued.
+NOTE: As of June 1, 2018, the parent co-op aspect of Yikes Tikes! was discontinued.

 Why A Co-Op?